-Paid by Selling AD S Holders Paid by the Trust No Exercise Full Exercise No Exercise Full Exercise Per ADS \$ \$ \$ \$ Total \$ \$ \$ \$ and stabilizing transactions.
+Paid by Selling ADS Holders

+In connection with this offering, Citigroup Global Markets Inc., on behalf of the underwriters, may purchase and sell ADSs in the open market.
+These transactions may include short sales, syndicate covering transactions and stabilizing transactions.
 Short sales involve syndicate sales of ADSs in excess of the number of ADSs to be purchased by the underwriters in this offering, which creates a syndicate short position.
 "Covered" short sales are sales of ADSs made in an amount up to the number of ADSs represented by the underwriters' over-allotment option.
 In determining the source of shares to close out the covered syndicate short position, the underwriters will consider, among other things, the price of ADSs available for purchase in the open market as compared to the price at which they may purchase ADSs through the over-allotment option.
 Transactions to close out the covered syndicate short involve either purchases of ADSs in the open market after the distribution has been completed or the exercise of the over-allotment option.
 The underwriters may also make "naked" short sales of ADSs in excess of the over-allotment option.
-The underwriters may also make "naked" short sales of ADSs in excess of the over-allotment option.
-The underwriters may also make "naked" short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market after pricing that could adversely affect investors who purchase in this offering.
+The underwriters must close out any naked short position by purchasing ADSs in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market after pricing that could adversely affect investors who purchase in this offering.
 Stabilizing transactions consist of bids for or purchases of ADSs in the open market while this offering is in progress.